fluxrider/vault/README.md

     * I wrote this one because the GTK 4 version is really slow (i.e. multiple seconds) at loading the open file dialog now that I'm running KDE Plasma 6 instead of OpenBox.
     * I'm hoping that this will be my way into an android port.
   * Java Swing
-    * I got so fed up by GTK and QT unstability, and having to do Windows ports, that I went back in time like it's 2002 and wrote the program in Java.
+    * I got so fed up by GTK and QT unstability, and having to do Windows ports, that I went back in time like it's 2002 and wrote the program in Java because it has a GUI library built-in (i.e. Swing).
+    * Coding in Java reminded me why I gave up this language (i.e. no unsigned types, obsessed with Big Endian).
+This makes system programming, using C bindings and simple file handling a nightmare.
+    * Because Swing if old, it's support for DPI and desktop scaling is annoying at best.
     * This implementation is sub par.
-Just getting back on the Java saddle before writting a prettier one in JavaFX or whatever is cool nowdays.
+I'm just using this as an escuse to get back on the Java saddle before writting a prettier one in JavaFX.

 ## Future works
 * I never centralized the encryption related code so it's duplicated in the various GUIS and versions.